Karakol: Bugu-Ene Zoo

 Karakol Zoological Park was founded in 1987.
 This is the only zoo in Kyrgyzstan.
 After the demise of the Soviet Union, the economics of the country collapsed.
 In 2001, closing the zoo was considered.
 However, sponsors were found, which allowed the captive animals to be preserved.
-There are Japanese macaques, bears, wolf, deer, camels, lamas, Przewalski's horse, peacock, lions and many others.
+There are Japanese macaques, bears, wolf, deer, camels, llamas, Przewalski's horse, peacock, lions and many others.

 Animal Market

-Early on Sunday mornings one of Kyrgyzstan's biggest animal markets takes place around 2km north of central Karakol.
-Locals loading and unloading sheep into the back of a sedan is not an uncommon sight.
-The setting amid semi-derelict flour mills might seem unprepossessing, but on clear days the backdrop of white-topped mountains is more striking from here than from the town center.
+On early Sunday mornings, one of Kyrgyzstan's biggest farmer’s markets and live animal auctions takes place, around 2 km north of central Karakol, with locals loading livestock in and out of the backs of sedans not being an uncommon sight.
+The setting, amid semi-derelict flour mills, might seem unprepossessing, but is valued for its space.
+On clear days, a backdrop of white-topped mountains is visible and is more striking from here than from the town center.
 A series of earthen unloading platforms lead north.
 Jostle through the chaos to reach a bigger main compound one block north, where horses and embossed leather saddlery are for sale.
-On foot the bazaar is about 25 minutes' walk from City Center.
+On foot, the bazaar is about 25 minutes' walk from City Center.

 Hiking and Camping

-Karakol is quite popular among fans of mountain hiking, overnight stays in tents.
-Here begins the beautiful hiking trails: Karakol Peak, Alakul Lake, Altyn Arashan and Sary Zhaz Valley.
-Routes are very contrasting, ranging from green forests to glaciers.
-Good time for hiking is from June to September.
+Karakol is popular among fans of hiking and overnight tent camping.
+The following hiking trails beging here: Karakol Peak, Alakul Lake, Altyn Arashan and Sary Zhaz Valley.
+These routes have a variety of scenery from green forests to glaciers.
+The best times for hiking are from June to September.